ncp38/cs142-f23-inclass/src/lab7/questions.md

 Scroll down a little to the method summary.
 Written here are all the methods in the Java String class.
 We can use these to find out what each of the methods used in stringClean do.
 What does the charAt method do?
-(Hint, you can select "instance methods" to filter what's shown to be most relevant to you.)
+(Hint: you can select "instance methods" to filter what's shown to be most relevant to you.)

 __Your answer here__